 Before “sustainable architecture” was popular, JLF Architects integrated reclaimed and recycled materials into its buildings.
 Over the past four decades, we have taken the simple concept of reusing antique materials to another level.
 The intention isn’t just to recreate the past by recycling old wood and stone; instead, each JLF design reimagines those materials as a contemporary form.

 Reclaimed hand-hewn beams were repurposed as a door frame in this Kentucky residence.
-Stones from dilapidated regional structures were gathered and restacked throughout the home in new form.
+Stones from dilapidated regional structures were gathered and restacked throughout the home in the new form.